 The format of this course includes 60 minutes of asynchronous activities, whereby students engage in self-directed learning each week.
 You will find these activities under this website’s “Readings and Assignments” tab.
 Concepts covered through asynchronous activities will be included in written assignments and the final exam.
 Therefore, it is important that you devote adequate time to learning about these areas.

-2. Synchronous (real-time) lectures through Blackboard
+2. Synchronous (real-time) lectures through Blackboard or Zoom

-Blackboard will be used to participate in 90 minutes of synchronous (real-time) lectures.
+Blackboard or Zoom will be used to participate in 90 minutes of synchronous (real-time) lectures.
 You will find the PowerPoints for each lecture posted on Blackboard, which is also used to submit all assignments including personal reflections, papers, and exams.

 Introduction to Health CarePrint this page